Toronto Hydro power restoration update

 - If your home is the only house without electricity, check your electrical panel inside the home to see if the breakers are in the "on" position.

-- Check outside to see if the electrical equipment on your home is damaged or if the service wire is down.
+- Check outside to see if the electrical equipment on your home is damaged and the service wire is down.
 If the wire is down, please stay back and contact a licensed ECRA/ESA electrical contractor.
 A list is available on Toronto Hydro's website at torontohydro.com/poweroutage

 - If you have completed the above and your power is still out, please report your outage to 416-542-8000 to ensure that we are aware of it.

 If you spot a downed wire, please stay back (at least 10 feet) and report it to Toronto Hydro's operations centre at 416-542-8000.
 For more information about household items to have on hand during a lengthy outage, please visit torontohydro.com/poweroutage